Noor Inayat Khan: Execution

-Noor Inayat Khan was abruptly transferred to the Dachau concentration camp along with her fellow agents Yolande Beekman, Madeleine Damerment and Eliane Plewman, and at dawn on the following morning, 13 September 1944, the four women were executed.
+On 12 September 1944, Noor Inayat Khan was abruptly transferred to the Dachau concentration camp along with her fellow agents Yolande Beekman, Madeleine Damerment and Eliane Plewman.
+At dawn on the following morning the four women were executed.

 A Gestapo man named Max Wassmer was in charge of prisoner transports at Karlsruhe and accompanied the women to Dachau.
 Another Gestapo man named Christian Ott gave a statement to US investigators after the war as to the fate of Noor and her three companions.
 Ott was stationed at Karlsruhe and volunteered to accompany the four women to Dachau because he wanted to visit his family in Stuttgart on the return journey.
 Although he was not present at the execution, Ott told investigators what Wassmer had told him.

 The four prisoners had come from the barrack in the camp, where they had spent the night, into the yard where the shooting was to take place.
 Here he [Wassmer] announced the death sentence to them.
 Only the Lagerkommandant and the two SS men were present.
 The German-speaking Englishwoman (the major) notified her companion about the death sentence.
 All four of the prisoners had grown very pale and wept; the major asked if they could protest against the sentence.
 The Kommandant declared that nobody could protest against the sentence.
 The major then requested to see a priest.
 The camp Kommandant denied the major's request on the ground that there was no priest in the camp.
 Now the four prisoners were ordered to kneel with their heads facing a small mound of earth before they were killed by the two SS men, one after another by a shot through the back of the neck.
 During the shooting, the two Englishwomen held hands and the two Frenchwomen did the same.
 For three of the prisoners, the first shot caused their deaths, but for the German-speaking Englishwoman, a second shot needed to be fired because she still showed signs of life after the first shot was fired.
 After the shooting of these prisoners the Lagerkommandant said to the two SS men that he took a personal interest in the jewellery of the women and that this should be taken into his office.

 This is an unreliable account because Ott told the investigator that he had asked Wassmer the following question after he was told what had happened to the women: "But tell me, what really happened", to which Wassmer replied: "So you want to know how it really happened?"

 In 1958, an anonymous Dutch prisoner asserted that Noor was cruelly beaten by an SS officer named Wilhelm Ruppert before she was shot from behind.
 Her last word was reported as "Liberté".
 Noor was survived by her mother and three siblings.